containernetworking/cni/SPEC.md

 #### Delegated plugins (IPAM)
 Delegated plugins may omit irrelevant sections.

 Delegated IPAM plugins must return an abbreviated _Success_ object.
-Specifically, it is missing the `interfaces` array, as well as the `interface` entry in `ips`.
+Specifically, it is missing the `interface` entry in `ips`.

+The `interfaces` array can still be kept to indicate the host interface(`sandbox` is empty) associated with the allocated IP.
+For example, in cases where a node has multiple network interfaces, a specific network interface serves as the uplink for the allocated IP.
+The primary CNI needs to know the uplink interface to install the corresponding ergess routes.

 ### VERSION Success